 Sealants are an excellent preventative for tooth decay on the chewing surfaces of back teeth.
 We can apply sealants to permanent molars or even pre-molars where necessary to prevent bacteria and food from collecting in the grooves and pits of teeth.
 Sealants are nearly 100% effective in preventing tooth decay in these areas if done correctly.

 At Carolina Center for Comprehensive Dentistry, we are proud to offer temporomandibular joint dysfunction, otherwise known as TMJ, treatments to provide relief for our patients.
 TMJ is caused by an inflammation in the temporomandibular joint, which acts as a sliding hinge that connects your jawbone to your skull.

 What are the symptoms of TMJ?

 TMJ causes pain and discomfort along the jawbone and can make it painful to even move your jaw.
 While jaw pain and discomfort don’t always equate to TMJ, if you are also experiencing headaches, trouble chewing, or pain in the face, jaw, and ear, you’re more than likely experiencing TMJ.

 People who have sleep apnea never get the rest that they deserve.
 They have trouble breathing which constantly wakes them up throughout the night.
 Many people who have sleep apnea have multiple health problems.
 They are always exhausted.
 Being tired can affect people at home and at work.
 They may be miserable and have trouble concentrating.
 Sleep apnea can also affect their blood pressure, making them more likely to have strokes.
-There is a big risk with anesthesia since they have trouble breathing.request an appointment
+There is a big risk with anesthesia since they have trouble breathing.
+In many cases, a sleep appliance is a great option to help with this condition.request an appointment